theforeman/theforeman.org/plugins/index.md

 * Add to the `bundler.d/Gemfile.local.rb` file as detailed below.
 * Restart Foreman with `service foreman restart`

-If you hit problems, uninstall the added gems with <pre>gem uninstall -v VERSION GEM</pre>
+If you hit problems, uninstall the added gems with <code>gem uninstall -v VERSION GEM</code>

 ### 2.3.2 Debian distributions